ORANGE PEEL ON BMW CARS EXPLAINED

 However … BMW’s powdered clear coat has no solvent.

 And since powder is a solid and not a liquid, it has no viscosity or flow.

-So instead of relying on solvent, BMW has to rely on ultra high baking temperatures to “melt” (or “fuse”) the powder particles to the body.
+So instead of relying on solvent, BMW has to rely on ultra-high baking temperatures to “melt” (or “fuse”) the powder particles to the body.
 The temperature required from their ovens can reach almost 100 degrees F higher than what’s typical for conventional liquid clearcoats (which is over 300 degrees F as it is).
-This is a problem, because now BMW has the difficult job of finding the right balance in curing temperature for both the powder clear coat and the waterborne basecoat that lies underneath (which has not yet fully cured at this stage of the paint process).
+This is a problem, because now BMW has the difficult job of finding the right balance in curing temperature for both the powder clear coat and the waterborne basecoat that lies underneath (which has not yet fully cured at this stage of the painting process).
 You see, waterborne paint has different flow properties than the powdered clear coat that sits on top.
-Too high of a temperature can cause problems for waterborne paints – for instance, it may force the paint to cure (finish cross-linking) before it actually has a chance to level itself out.
-This means the ultra small “hills” and “valleys” we spoke of earlier have less of a chance to even out into a smooth surface.
+Too high of a temperature can cause problems for waterborne paints – for instance, it may force the paint to cure (finish cross-linking) before it even has a chance to level itself out.
+This means the ultra-small “hills” and “valleys” we spoke of earlier have less of a chance to even out into a smooth surface.